ibm-cloud-docs/activity-tracker/monitor_events.md

-## Export events
+## Exporting events
 {: #mon_export}

+You might need access to a set of events outside the web UI to investigate an issue in more detail.

 You can export data in JSONL format from an {{site.data.keyword.at_full_notm}} instance into a local file.

+You can export events through a view in the web UI, or programmatically by using a REST API.

-Consider the following information when you export log data:
+Consider the following information when you export events:
 * You export a set of event entries.
-To define the set of data that you want to export, you can apply filter and searches.
+* To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * The maximum number of lines that you can export is 20,000.

 ### By using the REST API
 {: #mon_export_api}

-You can export logs programmatically by using the LogDNA REST API.
+You can export events programmatically by using the LogDNA REST API.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-export#export_api).

 When you export events programmatically, consider the following information: